Child Abuse and Neglect Fatalities

 We are proud to be a founding member of the National Coalition to End Child Abuse Deaths

 .
 Every Child Matters and its partners in this effort—the National Center for Child Death Review, the National Children’s Alliance, the National Association of Social Workers, the National District Attorneys’ Association, formed this coalition in order to launch a campaign to urge Congress and the Administration to address the fatalities that claim the lives of innocent children every day.
-Specifically, we are asking our government to hold hearings, provide emergency funds to stop state cuts in child protective services, and adopt a national strategy to prevent child abuse and stop child deaths.

 Click here to download a copy of the fourth edition of "Child Abuse and Neglect Deaths in America"